 Hopefully, I sold you on the absolute gem that is Dawson City.
 If so here is some practical info to make your time visiting Dawson the best it can be.

-- Fly – Air North, the Yukon’s official airline, flies to Dawson multiple times a day via Whitehorse.
+- By Air: The easiest and fastest way to reach Dawson City is by flying into Dawson City Airport (YDA).
+Several airlines offer scheduled flights from Whitehorse, Yukon’s capital, to Dawson City.
+Air North, the Yukon’s official airline flies to Dawson multiple times a day via Whitehorse.
 Check their site for the latest schedule and fare.

-- Drive – Car rentals are, understandably, pricey in the north and there is a mileage cap at 200 km per day.
-Still, the drive is worth doing even though there is no rental drop off in Dawson meaning you are making the 7-hour trip twice.
+- Car rentals are, understandably, pricey in the north and there is a mileage cap at 200 km per day.
+Still, the drive is worth doing even though there is no rental drop-off in Dawson meaning you are making the 7-hour trip twice.

-- Bus – Alternatively, Husky Bus offers service between Whitehorse and Dawson city for ~$109 one way.
+- By Bus: Alternatively, Husky Bus offers service between Whitehorse and Dawson city for ~$109 one way.
 Those short on time can bus up and fly back.

 Being a town that survives solely on tourism, there is no shortage of places to stay while visiting Dawson.
 I stayed at Klondike Kates in one of their fittingly perfect cabins and loved it.